dacort/emr-eks-airflow2-plugin/README.md

 # EMR on EKS Airflow v2 Plugin

-_NOTICE_ This is an experimental plugin that is under active development until it can be merged with [airflow proper](https://github.com/apache/airflow).
+_NOTICE_ This is an experimental plugin that is under active development until [this pull request](https://github.com/apache/airflow/pull/16766) is merged and released.

-It's only been used with self-managed Airflow 2.0 I originally deployed this using a custom Airflow build (see [Run EMR on EKS jobs on Apache Airflow](https://www.youtube.com/watch?v=lTGguM1_1z0?t=300s)).
+It's been tested with self-managed Airflow 2.0 (see [Run EMR on EKS jobs on Apache Airflow](https://www.youtube.com/watch?v=lTGguM1_1z0?t=300s)) and Airflow 2.0 on MWAA.

 ## Requirements